yangwenmai/learning-javascript/archive/async-patterns-in-js-part-2.md

 # Asynchronous Patterns in JavaScript (Part 2)

 Last time I've examined callbacks, thunks and promises in dealing with async control flows in JavaScript.
-Now it's time to get over the basics level up our skills.
+Now it's time to get over the basics and level up our skills.
 I'll introduce you some of the most exciting techniques in asynchronous programming.
 A caveat to keep in mind before we dive in is that these patterns are not to replace the previous patterns.
-We still have to make use of promises, thunks, and even callbacks a lot in our programming practice.
-These advanced patterns I'm about to talk about are powerful when applied to suitable scenarios.
-Otherwise they could become cumbersome.
+We still have to use promises, thunks, and even callbacks a lot in our programming practice.
+These advanced patterns I'm about to talk about are powerful when applied to suitable scenarios, otherwise they could become cumbersome.

 Also bear in mind that fully understanding these patterns is not an easy task.
 It took me months of practice to be able to talk about them comfortably.
 I bet some of the code I'm going to show you will blow your mind.
 Hope you're already excited!